Proxy-Phaethon/chaos/ARCHITECTURE.md

 changes shape, not just when new features are added.

 **Status:** the `BuildPlan` pattern is proven for frontend features (Tailwind, Bootstrap, Sass, plain CSS, JS).
-Backend generation now spans eight language/framework combinations across two distinct patterns (see below). **Only Django and Express have been verified by a real test run** — the rest (Fastify, NestJS, Flask, Go/Gin, Rails, Laravel, and all three new CSS options) were just built and are pending their first test.
+Backend generation spans eight language/framework combinations across two distinct patterns (see below). **All eight backends, all four CSS options, and the dependencies-declined edge case have been tested end to end** as of the last build session.
+One real bug was found and fixed during this pass (see the `require_tool` section below) — everything else worked as designed on first test. `chaos write` (the syntax translation layer) is still unbuilt.
-Update this status note once each has actually been run successfully.
-`chaos write` (the syntax translation layer) is still unbuilt.

 ---